bartelsjoshuac/Corduroy/README.md

 Corduroy aims to create a simnple interface for these "groomers" to enter their reports directly via a website (or app), allow a CSAA admin to approve and/or modify/approve the report before publishing it for the general public to view in an equally simple website(app).

 The application is written in Python using the Django framework with a PostgreSQL database and runs as a Docker container with just two images (more on that later).
-The user interface is mobile friendly HTML eliminating the need for a mobile application.
+The user interface is mobile friendly HTML and JavaScript utilizing Alpine.JS as the client side framework.

 Project 1 was built of the same concepts we learned in Django with the DogAPI and using all Django code.